propensive/rapture/README.md

    *modes* and the `Result` type
  - [JSON](doc/json.md) (`json`) — comprehensive support for working with JSON data
+ - XML (`xml`) — comprehensive, but experimental, support for working with XML data
  - I/O (`io`) — I/O (network, filesystem) functionality and infrastructure
  - I18n (`i18n`) — simple, typesafe representation of internationalized strings
  - CLI (`cli`) — support for working with command-line applications and shell